 - Persons who have made lost their jobs or have incurred huge medical costs • Persons who would be homeless if evicted

 - A willingness to continue paying rent

 The criteria above are not exhaustive, but they paint a picture as to persons who would be covered within the moratorium.
 When one fits the requirements, they are expected to download, read and sign the CDC declaration form and forward the same to the landlord.
 The form has a perjury warning, therefore, if one makes false declarations, they would be liable for perjury punishment.

 The declaration is also meant to ensure that persons who have the ability of paying their rent continue doing so.
 The landlords therefore can restructure their payment plans with their tenants.
 They can insist on the payment of all the accrued rent at the lapse of the moratorium, if they solely survived on rental income, they could check if they are eligible to attain rental relief.

 Despite the moratorium, there are landlords who have found loopholes to subvert the freeze.
 Some landlords have been issuing eviction notices under the guise that they want to renovate the house.
 Even though this is permissible under the laws, it is a cunning way to enforce evictions.

-The eviction moratorium was intended to ensure that renters are not unnecessarily evicted and that Coronavirus was combated.
+The eviction moratorium was intended to ensure that renters are not unnecessarily evicted and to combat Coronavirus.
 It was never an opportunity to disenfranchise landlords from their rent.
-That said, the moratorium bars landlords from being overzealous in cracking down on rent defaulters, violation of the moratorium may lead to the imposition of fines up to $500,000.
+That said, the moratorium bars landlords from being overzealous in cracking down on rent defaulters, violation of the moratorium may lead to imposition of fines up to $500,000.